uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/current-projects.md

 #### Title: Metascalable Layered Materials Genome

-##### Collaborators: University of Southern California (Aiichiro Nakano, Ken-ichi Nomura, and BD Kim), Argonne National Laboratory, Intel, and Kumamoto University (Japan)
+##### Collaborators: University of Southern California (Aiichiro Nakano, Ken-ichi Nomura, and BD Kim), USC CARC (Marco Olguin), Argonne National Laboratory, Intel, and Kumamoto University (Japan)

 Project description: A project investigating layered materials (LMs) that hold the promise of producing electricity when exposed to light has been chosen for the Early Science Program on Aurora, the next major exascale supercomputer to launch at Argonne National Laboratory.
 This project will advance the layered materials genome (LMG).
 We will perform 105-atom non-adiabatic quantum molecular dynamics (NAQMD) and 1010-atom reactive molecular dynamics (RMD) simulations on Aurora for computational synthesis and characterization of LMs.
 The large-scale simulations will (1) guide the synthesis of stacked LMs by chemical vapor deposition (CVD), exfoliation and intercalation, and (2) discover function-property-structure relationships in LMs with a special focus on far-from-equilibrium electronic processes.